tasnia07/Interfacing--Automated-Irrigation-System/README.md

 # Interfacing--Automated-Irrigation-System
-Computer Interfacing Project:a group project
+Computer Interfacing Project: A group project

 Automated Irrigation System (using motors and soil moisture sensor)using Proteus and LabView: The objective of this project is to develop a system